 BAA McArthur Glen planned to build a large factory outlet shopping centre on the redundant land to the north of the service area in 1994.
 Their plans were refused twice by the local authority, on the basis that the development was inappropriate.
 A large car park would have been provided and a new roundabout would have been positioned behind the petrol station.
 Moto advertised the land for sale in 2012 as an opportunity to build a business park; signs promoting the land as "Pirnhall Stirling" were still visible in 2016.

 In 2012, a major refurbishment introduced a new entrance at the far end of the building, replacing the outdoor seating area.
 This created a new corridor running through the middle of the old restaurant - a common tactic in new service area design.
 The old entrance was boarded up.
-The main restaurant eventually closed, making space an M&S.
+The main restaurant eventually closed, making space for a M&S Simply Food store.

-A tourist information centre had been built by the hotel.
-This lasted remarkably long, until at least 2017, but it was eventually closed and became Greggs.
+The tourist information centre lasted remarkably longer than others, until at least 2017, but it was eventually closed and became Greggs.

-As of 2020 there is a plan to build a Changing Places toilet here.
+Moto intend to add a Changing Places toilet here.

 |Kinross (A977, 26 miles)||Services on the M9||Dreghorn (A720, 33 miles)|